 Digital signage has proven itself to be a practical and resourceful tool for school communication.
-There are a variety of digital signage content apps that can boost both communication and engagement; which are perfect for schools.
+There are a variety of digital signage content apps for schools that can boost both communication and engagement; which are perfect for educational settings.
 If we had to narrow it down and pick three of the most useful digital signage content apps for schools, we’d have to go with these:

 1. Image App

-Image apps can be one of the more creatively used digital signage content apps.
+Image apps can be one of the more creatively used digital signage content apps for schools.
 Without eye-catching images in each digital signage display, the messaging loses its crucial visual component.
 This visual element is necessary for unlocking the full power of digital signage; research shows that pairing a relevant image with a message can boost viewer retention by 55%.

 Highlight School Developments

 Use slideshows or picture galleries to highlight specific parts of the school, like new classrooms, renovations, upgrades, and so on.
 This supports awareness about ongoing school issues, and it also looks great to prospective teachers or parents who may be touring the grounds.

 Who says learning stops outside the classroom?
 An image app can educate students with little effort required.
 The strategy is simple.
 First, educators should find data on the issues they want to share.
 This could be related to nutritional choices for the cafeteria, trending political issues occurring around the globe, or even basic safety information, such as how to avoid text scams.
 Tailor this outreached based on where students are in the K-12 spectrum.

 This content should be collected and placed in eye-catching images, such as infographics.
 Marketers agree that infographics are one of the most engaging tools in their arsenal, and with a little content planning, educators can put them to work in school settings as well.